 - If we look back at the vector, we see that we have actually encoded quite a number of rules - Any combination of three features with ones will be sufficient so that we have a <stime> - This might be good (i.e., it might generalize well to other examples).
-Or it might not. - But what is definitely true is that it would be easy to create a decision tree that only encodes exactly our two rules! - This should give you an intuition as to how linear models are weaker than decision trees
+Or it might not. - But what is definitely true is that it would be easy to create a decision tree that only encodes exactly our two rules! - This should give you an intuition as to how linear models are weaker than decision trees - Linear models are used heavily in NLP exactly because they are weaker, since being weaker means they have less problems with overfitting - This is particularly important in NLP problems because often NLP researchers like to use a very large number of features (which might lead to really huge decision trees)

-How can we get this power in linear mdels?
+How can we get this power in linear models?

 - Change the features!

 - For instance, we can create combinations of our old features as new features

 - For instance, clearly if we have:

 - One feature to encode our first rule

 - Another feature to encode our second rule

 - And we set the bias to 0

-- We get the same as the decision tree
+- We now get the same as the decision tree

 - Sometimes these new compound features would be referred to as trigrams (they each combine three basic features)